StephenGriffies/StephenGriffies.github.io/_pages/talks.md

 <li><a
 href="https://github.com/StephenGriffies/documents/blob/master/SouthernOcean/Griffies_SO_dynamics.pdf.pdf">
-Feb/Mar 2020: </a> Lectures given as part of Princeton University's GEO/AOS 521: Special Topics in Southern Ocean Science.  </li>
+A tutorial on Southern Ocean dynamics with a focus on conceptual models</a> Lectures given as part of Princeton University's GEO/AOS
+521: Special Topics in Southern Ocean Science.  </li>

 <li><a
 href="https://github.com/StephenGriffies/documents/blob/master/WMTanalysis2019/Griffies_WMT_Sydney.pdf">